 The Company is exposed to the financial risk related to fluctuations of foreign exchange rates.
 The Company operates in Canada and Greenland and a portion of exploration and evaluation assets are incurred in US dollars, Euros and Danish Krones ("DKK").
-The Company has hedged DKK 6,961,027 at a rate of 4.66 and a deposit of \$150,000 to work with the currency fluctuations, however foreign currency risk is considered low as the majority of transactions are settled and reported in Canadian dollars.
+During the year the Company used a hedged amount of DKK 6,961,027 at a rate of 4.66 and a deposit of \$150,000 to work with the currency fluctuations which resulted in a foreign exchange loss for the year of \$314,872, however foreign currency risk is considered low as the majority of transactions are settled and reported in Canadian dollars.